dschultz0/pysfn/README.md

 This package is an initial experiment in exploring ways to make AWS Step Functions more useful by allowing developers to build state machines in the same way they would write a Python function.
-Users can define state machines in their CDK Stack definition as simple functions, then apply a `@state_machine` to declare creation of a Construct in their stack.
+Users can define state machines in their CDK Stack as simple functions, then apply a `@state_machine` to declare a Construct in their stack.

-This very much an experiment and I welcome feedback on the viability and utility of this approach.
+This is very much an experiment, and I welcome feedback on the viability and utility of this approach.

+Note that because it's Python-based it will only work when used with Python CDK stacks, and not TypeScript or other languages.
+Of course, your Lambdas can be written in any language, but Python Lambdas can take advantage of some additional features.

 ## Quick start
 There is a lot of good information below, but if you want to get started quickly and experiment with the